 Sex Educator Training Classes

 San Francisco Sex Information offers a unique class on human sexuality twice each year.
-It’s designed for anyone who wants to be a sex information resource for their community, including health educators, medical professionals, therapists, bloggers, youth workers, researchers, case managers, sex workers, and organizers.
+It’s designed for anyone who wants to be a sex information resource for their community, including health educators, medical professionals, therapists, bloggers, youth workers, researchers, teachers, case managers, sex workers, and organizers.

 The mission of the SFSI training is to train people to provide accurate, nonjudgmental sex information to the public.
 By the end of training, students should make significant progress in basic sex information, communication and education skills, and personal insight.

-SFSI’s Sex Educator’s Training can be taken in two different ways:
+SFSI’s Sex Educator Training can be taken in two different ways:

 Take the training as an intensive, all during the same spring or fall and all with the same cohort of fellow students.
 You’ll experience 60+ hours of instruction in just over two months—more than most medical students receive during their professional education!
 You’ll hear from individuals and panels of speakers, as well as watch videos, slides, and films covering all aspects of human sexuality.
 This is the most direct way to become a SFSI volunteer.
 We highly recommend this route: it offers the tightest learning experience and valuable networking opportunity with your peers in the class.
-We reserve most of our seats for people who wish to complete the training in one cycle.

-- Multiple-Semester Track.
-If your schedule will not permit taking the entire training in one spring or fall, you can stretch the training over 2 training cycles by completing 2-3 weekends this training cycle and coming back to finish in the next training cycle.
+If your schedule will not permit taking the entire training in one spring or fall, you can stretch the training over 2 training cycles by completing some weekends this training cycle and coming back to finish in the next training cycle.
 The first training weekend must be taken during your first training cycle, and the final day (which includes the endorsement exam and graduation) must be completed on your second cycle.

 Course Content & Objectives